Gianluca Gaudino: Young Boys

 On 8 January 2019, Gaudino joined Swiss club Young Boys.
 Young Boys won the league on 12 April after FC Basel dropped points against Grasshoppers.
 In the 2019–20 Swiss Super League season, Gaudino became a key player in the Young Boys' journey to winning the Swiss double by playing a total of 34 games and scoring five goals to push them in winning the Swiss League for the third straight time and the Swiss Cup.

 SV Sandhausen

 On 9 June 2021, Gaudino returned to Germany where he joined 2.
 Bundesliga club SV Sandhausen.
 In Sandhausen, however, he failed to make an impact and was mainly a substitute.
 This was partly attributed to Gaudino being sidelined after being tested positive for COVID-19.

 Rheindorf Altach (loan)

 On 31 January 2022, Gaudino moved to Austrian club Rheindorf Altach on loan until the end of the season.

 Lausanne-Sport

 Gaudino joined Swiss Challenge League club Lausanne-Sport on 29 June 2022.
 The move reunited him with his manager at Rheindorf Altach, Ludovic Magnin.

+SV Stripfing

+On 3 February 2024, Gaudino moved to SV Stripfing in Austria.
+He missed most of the games with ligaments injury.

+Alemannia Aachen

+On 27 June 2024, Gaudino signed with Alemannia Aachen in 3.
+Liga.